Bylaws of the Department of Computer Science

 in October 2015.
 Amended by vote of the faculty via a secret ballot in November 2019.

 Amended by vote of the faculty via a secret ballot in February 2020.

 The faculty of the Florida State University Department of Computer Science has drafted and adopted these Bylaws in order to define a set of principles, organizational structures, and procedures that will enable the smooth and effective operation of the department in furtherance of its mission.

-The department bylaws adhere to and are consistent with University policies found in the FSU Constitution and the BOT-UFF Collective Bargaining Agreement, the Faculty Handbook, and annual Promotion and Tenure letter.
+The department bylaws adhere to and are consistent with University policies found in the FSU Constitution, the BOT-UFF Collective Bargaining Agreement, the Faculty Handbook, and annual Promotion and Tenure letter.

 Each faculty member has an equal responsibility in furthering the academic goals and in maintaining the academic excellence of our department.
 This will be achieved in an atmosphere of collegiality and constructive cooperation.